Stephen Starr

 Stephen Starr (born 1957) is an American restaurateur and former entertainment promoter based in Philadelphia.
-He owns the Starr Restaurants group which operates over thirty restaurants.
+He owns the Starr Restaurants group which operates over 40 restaurants.
 He has restaurants in many different areas both in the United States as well as overseas.
-These restaurants include Barclay Prime, Buddakan, Butcher and Singer, The Continental Mid-town, The Dandelion, El Rey, El Vez, Fette Sau, Frankford Hall, Jones, Morimoto, Parc, Pod, Serpico, Stella, Talula's Daily, Talula's Garden, and The Love in Philadelphia with Aimee Olexy.
+These restaurants include Barclay Prime, Buddakan, Butcher and Singer, The Continental Mid-town, The Dandelion, El Rey, El Vez, Fette Sau, Frankford Hall, Le Diplomate, Makoto, Morimoto, Osteria Mozza DC, Parc, Pastis, Stella, Talula's Daily, Talula's Garden, and The Love in Philadelphia with Aimee Olexy.
 Starr has been recognized for his work, and has received awards from the James Beard Foundation among others.

 Early life and education

 Starr was born in Philadelphia, Pennsylvania.
 He grew up in Woodbury Heights, New Jersey, where he attended Gateway Regional High School.
 He later attended the School of Media and Communication at Temple University in Philadelphia.

 Career

 Promoter

 Starr's first venue was the diner and comedy club "Grandmom Minnie's" located in Philadelphia's Old City.
 On September 16, 1977, Starr opened the cabaret "Stars" featuring emerging acts.
 In March 1981, Starr opened the concert venue and disco "Ripley Music Hall."
 In February 1984, Starr founded The Concert Company, which brought large-scale stadium acts to Philadelphia.
 The company was purchased by Electric Factory Concerts in 1990.